SasirekhaPV/vue-notes/README.md

 #### Key modifiers

-* Key modifiers allow you to specify on which keys you allow a method to be called '<input type="text" v-on:keyup.enter.space="alertMe">' these can also be chained.
+* Key modifiers allow you to control on which key a method is fired `<input type="text" v-on:keyup.enter.space="alertMe">` these can also be chained.

 ```
 <div id="app">